Monkcastle, North Ayrshire: Monkcastle

 Nearby the ruins there are said to be the jumbled remains of an ancient dovecot, in appearance more like an ice house.
 The OS map shows a formal garden to the south of the castle ruins.
 Rob Close sees similarities with Crosbie Castle, Prestwick.

 A facet-head sundial of the 17th or 18th century is recorded to have existed at 'Monk Castle', but listed as lost in 1987.

 Monkcastle House

-Alexander-William Miller built the surviving Monkcastle House nearby, circa 1820, probably designed by the architect David Hamilton and similar in architectural style to Swindridgemuir.Monk Castle.
-Gazetteer for Scotland.
-Retrieved: 2010-10-03 John Campbell Arbuthnott, 16th Viscount of Arbuthnott married in 1949 Kathleen Maude Eginton Grant, only child and heiress of Charles Edward Grant of Monkcastle.
+Alexander-William Miller built the surviving Monkcastle House nearby, circa 1820, probably designed by the architect David Hamilton and similar in architectural style to Swindridgemuir.
+John Campbell Arbuthnott, 16th Viscount of Arbuthnott married in 1949 Kathleen Maude Eginton Grant, only child and heiress of Charles Edward Grant of Monkcastle.
 Monkcastle House is in 2010 the private dwelling of Sir Charles Stuart-Menteth, 7th Baronet of Closeburn and Mansefield.

 The estate

 In 1866 the estate amounted to around 360 acres.
 William Campbell Miller died intestate at the age of fifteen in 1857.
 At the time of his death his town residence was Saxe Coburg Hall, Edinburgh, and the following properties were listed in the inventory of his estate: Baidlandhill and Windyedge in the parish of Dalry; Hill of Fergushill, Kilwinning parish; Craighead, and Craighead Mill; High Monkcastle and Low Monkcastle; Hillend; Mansion House Grange; Cottages at Old House; Crofthead; Heatterhill; Bannock; and Monkridding House.

 Under the ownership of the Grant family the farms were progressively sold off until only the core of the estate remained.

 An old lane, probably built by the monks for their tenants, ran from the monk's mill at Craigmill in Lynn Glen via Craighead and then down to Monkcastle via High Monkcastle, joining the road to Kilwinning Abbey itself.